sarahcssiqueira/docker-wordpress/readme.md

 # Docker WordPress Environment

-This is a basic **Docker WordPress Environment** focused on the development of **plugins and themes**, supports [WP-CLI](https://wp-cli.org/) and [phpMyAdmin](https://www.phpmyadmin.net/).
+This is a basic **Docker WordPress Environment** focused on the development of **plugins and themes** (see volumes),  supports [WP-CLI](https://wp-cli.org/) and [phpMyAdmin](https://www.phpmyadmin.net/).

+> **Disclaimer:** This project is meant to be used for development purposes only.
+It's **not** meant to be used in production.

+> It's work in progress.
+Feel free to contribute if you have anything useful to add.

+---

-Clone this repository or download it through PHP Composer.
-To add through composer, add this repository to your folder composer.json file:
+Clone this repository to your machine or download it through PHP Composer.
+To add through composer, add this code to your *composer.json* file in the root folder:

 ```
 "repositories": [